The Suzuki Method

 - Weekly group classes

-Children are taught individually and also attend regular group classes which reinforce skills, develop ensemble playing and, most importantly, provide motivation and performance opportunities.
+Children are taught individually and also attend regular group classes which reinforce violin skills, develop ensemble playing and, most importantly, provide motivation and performance opportunities.
 Children acquire confidence, self-esteem and the ability to work through challenges.
-Through the group classes, children develop musical friendships, a source of motivation and inspiration.
+Through the Suzuki group classes, concerts, and music camps, children develop musical friendships, which provide an ongoing source of motivation and inspiration.